ctnodnarb/matlab-utilities/README.md

 ## walkDirectory.m

-`entries = walkDirectory(directory, pattern)`
+`entries = walkDirectory(directory, pattern, type)`

-Returns a cell array containing the paths to every file in the specified directory and its subdirectories that matches the specified pattern (glob).
+Returns a cell array containing the paths to every file in the specified directory and its subdirectories that matches the specified pattern (glob or regexp).

 * `directory` The path to the directory to search through.
-* `pattern` A file glob pattern specifying which files to find.
-For example, `*.txt` to find all text files.
+* `pattern` The pattern specifying which files to find.
+Can be a glob (for example, `*.txt` to find all text files) or a regexp, as specified by the type parameter.
+* `type` Optional.
+The type of pattern to use when doing the match.
+Can be `'glob'` (default), `'regexp'`, or `'regexpi'` (case-insensitive regular expression).
 * `returns` An Nx1 cell array of strings specifying the paths to each file, where N is the number of files found.

 Example: